berkaksoyyy/WeatherApplication/README.md

 Finally, I decided to go with Gifs rather than images while expressing current situation of the weather because I wanted app to be more dynamic.

+Reminder: Keys are not in the project file and cannot be reachable right now.
+Please contact if you need them.